 While the lithium-ion battery is widely recognized as an advanced technology that can efficiently power modern communication devices, it has drawbacks such as limited storage capacity and safety issues due to its inherent electrochemical instability.

-excellent specific capacity of up to 1,220 mAh/g, which means that 1 gram of this material could store a charge of 1,220 mAh.
+specific capacity of up to 1,220 mAh/g, which means that 1 gram of this material could store a charge of 1,220 mAh.
 In contrast, a typical lithium-ion cathode has a specific energy capacity of 140 mAh/g.
-In addition, NBL’s cathode
+In addition, NBL's cathode could maintain its

 By first building the carbon host before adding the sulfur source, the researchers obtained a 3D interconnected porous nanomaterial.
 This approach prevents NBL's carbon scaffold from collapsing when the battery is charged, unlike those of conventionally